andrew0harney/Gaussian-Process-Multiple-Class-Multiple-Kernel/README.md

 Gaussian-Process-Multiple-Class-Multiple-Kernel
 ===============================================

-Matlab implementation of MC-MKL for Gaussian Processes
+Matlab implementation of MC-MKL for Gaussian Processes as decriped in hte accompanying paper (icpr14_mcmkl.pdf)

 The methods contained in this project are intended to be useful for Gaussian process classification/probability estimation.
 It also contains some handy functions for dealing with probability distributions.